 The National Building Code of Canada (NBCC) is what sets the standards for egress windows, determining what regulatory requirements they must meet during manufacturing and installation.
 These regulations dictate their minimum height, width and net clear opening area requirements, as well as their maximum distance from the floor.
 They must be at least 24 inches tall, 20 inches wide and have a net clearance of 5.7 square feet.
 In other words, it needs to be large enough for a person to crawl through.

 Types of Egress Windows

-There are a variety of common types of egress windows in Toronto that have been used to newly built or remodelled homes that you can have installed too.
+There are a variety of common types of egress windows in Guelph that have been used to newly built or remodelled homes that you can have installed too.
 It does not matter what type of egress window is used, so long as it meets the necessary requirements as dictated by the NBCC.
 Here are the three most common:

 Double hung windows are a common egress window style found in both new and old homes.
 They consist of two overlapping sashes across the horizontal middle, with the bottom half opening upwards.
 There are some cases where a double hung window will open from top to bottom, although this is not as common.
 To meet regulatory requirements, double hung windows must be at least 24 inches tall and 34 inches wide.

 This style of egress windows that open from side to side, rather than up and down, acting similarly to a sliding door.
 As egress windows must be able to open at least 20 inches in width, they would need to be a minimum of 40 inches wide.
 They would also need to be at least 41 inches tall.